-Þjóðhátíð in Iceland is a three-day party, although it can go up to four days for the most hardcore party “lions”.
+Þjóðhátíð is a three-day party, although it can go up to four days for the most hardcore party “lions”.
 But most of the people arrive on Friday instead of Thursday.
 It’s kind of like a music festival, since there’s music there, but it’s not really about the bands.
 Which is why I just call it a big party.

 I made this handy list of the essentials you have to bring with you to Þjóðhátíð.

 Þjóðhátíð: 8 Essentials Things You Have to Bring!

 Most people by far stay in a tent for Þjóðhátíð.
 Some people rent houses but that’s expensive and they fill up fast.
 Plus the atmosphere at the camping area is divine, people set up camping circles and have a great time before heading to the Valley where the bands play.